beauty-wallet/beauty-wallet/howto-build-android.md

 followed by a "key password" towards the end of the creation process.
 **TAKE NOTE OF THESE PASSWORDS!** You will need them in later steps.

-### 6. Acquiring the CakeWallet Source Code
+### 6. Acquiring the BeautyWallet Source Code

-Create the directory that will be use to store the CakeWallet source...
+Create the directory that will be use to store the BeautyWallet source...

 ```bash
 mkdir -pv ~/vcs